Siege of Khartoum: Aftermath

-Advance elements of the relief expedition arrived within sight of Khartoum two days after it fell.
+A small part of the relief expedition led by Colonel Charles William Wilson consisting of 240 British and native troops including 24 men from the Royal Sussex Regiment that were embarked on two of Gordon's steamboats – the Bordein and the Talahawiyeh – arrived within sight of Khartoum two days after it fell.
 After discovering that they were too late, the surviving British and Egyptian troops withdrew.
-The Mahdi was left in control of the entire country, with the exceptions of the city of Suakin on the Red Sea coast and the Nile town of Wadi Halfa on the Sudan-Egyptian border, which were garrisoned by the Anglo-Egyptian force.
+The Mahdi was left in control of the entire country, with the exceptions of the city of Suakin on the Red Sea coast and the Nile town of Wadi Halfa on the Sudan-Egypt border, which were garrisoned by the Anglo-Egyptian force.

 After his victory, Muhammad Ahmad became the ruler of most parts of what is now Sudan and South Sudan.
 He established a religious state, the Mahdiyah, but died shortly afterwards in June 1885, possibly from typhoid.
 The state he founded passed to Abdallahi ibn Muhammad, his chosen successor.